FravBox/YagCCs/misc/readme.md

 ![image](https://user-images.githubusercontent.com/20410737/178533837-691b591a-e945-487d-8c52-fd8ad2b37fd9.png)

-# Cooldown
-Basic cooldown script.
-I don't know who originally made it.

-# Cooldown-branching
-Cooldown snippet from YAGPDB support server that has a branch to execute if you're still on cooldown.

 # MessagePreview
 If you paste a link to a discord message, Yag automatically creates a preview of it.
 From BlackWolf's repo.
 I recommend getting whatever the current version is instead of this one.
 [Message_link](https://github.com/BlackWolfWoof/yagpdb-cc/blob/master/Misc/message_link.yag)

-# Suggest
-It creates a simple yes/no poll and posts it to a particular channel.
-Users can only make a poll once per 24 hours.
-Change the cooldown time if you want, make it global or keep it per user.
-Otherwise, only change the Channel ID on line 32.